Labour has made significant headway picking candidates in the run-up to the general election, but selection contests continue.

 David Williams was picked as the candidate for Stoke-on-Trent North.
 Williams is a councillor on Stoke-on-Trent City Council, representing Little Chell and Stanfield ward and currently serving as vice-chair of the children and family services overview and scrutiny committee.

-Stretford and Urmston
+Stretford and Urmston (by-election)

 Andrew Western was selected as the Labour candidate for Stretford and Urmston.
 Western has been Labour leader of Trafford council since 2018.
 He is also currently the Greater Manchester Combined Authority portfolio lead for clean air and communities and co-operatives.